 What Lundahl told McCone in the briefing is unknown but Lundahl’s sources are not.
 He relied on the NPIC analysis of the original Zapruder film and the reports of the Secret Service agents who witnessed the assassination.

-McCone had already spoken once with RFK about the assassination.
-The Attorney General had called McCone to come talk to him at his home in McLean, Virginia, on the afternoon of November 22 to ask him about his brother’s murder.
+McCone had already spoken once with Attorney General Robert Kennedy about his brother’s assassination.
+RFK had called McCone to come talk to him at his home in McLean, Virginia, on the afternoon of November 22 to ask him about his brother’s murder.
 McCone was surprised when RFK asked him if the CIA was involved.

 “I asked him, perhaps tactlessly about Oswald.
 He said there could be no serious doubt that he was guilty, but there still was argument whether he did it by himself or as a part of a larger plot, whether organized by Castro or by gangsters.
 He said the FBI people thought he had done it by himself, but that McCone thought there were two people involved in the shooting.”
 [Emphasis added] (Journals 1952-2000, p.
 184).

 John McCone was not just speculating.
-His thinking came from a highly credible source: the CIA’s leading photo analyst and his analysis of the NPIC blowups of frames of the Zapruder film, as well as Secret Service reports.
+His had been briefed by the CIA’s leading photo analyst and seen the NPIC blowups of frames of the Zapruder film.

 In short, RFK’s belief in that more than one person was involved in the assassination of JFK was based on the best information available to the U.S. government at the time.